Fee Dispute Resolution Program

 How do I start the mediation process?

 If you wish to mediate your dispute you must sign an Agreement To Mediate.
-On that form you will state the amount of the fee in controversy and provide a summary of your views about the dispute.
+On that form you will briefly state the amount of the fee in controversy and provide a brief summary of your views about the dispute.
 Once the other party has agreed to participate, and also signed the Agreement to Mediate, the CCRFD chair will help you identify the mediators, who will schedule the mediation session.
-The Agreement to Mediate form may be obtained from a CCRFD chair.
+The Agreement to Mediate form may be obtained from the Virginia State Bar or a CCRFD chair.

 When will a mediation session be scheduled?

-Once the Agreement To Mediate has been signed by all parties to the dispute, the parties choose their mediators from a list provided by the CCRFD chair.
-The mediators will then work with the parties to schedule the mediation at a mutually agreeable time, within thirty days of the mediators’ appointment.
+Once the Agreement To Mediate has been signed by all parties to the dispute, the mediator will then work with the parties to schedule the mediation at a mutually agreeable time, within thirty days of the mediator’s appointment.